ueberdosis/blog/content/blog/19/post.md

 ## Required things to practice remote work successfully

 If the company culture subserves remote work, you need smart structures and processes to run smoothly.
 You should define these together with your shared values in mind.
 Don't try to establish roles, structures, or systems, which don't fit your company culture.
-Nobody in your team wants that.

 ### Sharing Knowledge

 One essential part is the definition of Standard Operating Procedures and documenting every process as a handbook because it reduces unnecessary communication and prevents silos of knowledge.
 There is another nice side effect: While you are writing all this stuff down, you think about it again, and maybe you will find ways to improve it.
-We try to write and maintain documentation for every critical task and decision taken in our self-built company wiki Skara.
+We try to write and maintain documentation for every critical task and decision taken in our self-built company wiki [Skara](https://skara.io).
 It contains the blueprint of the whole organization.

 ### Communication